AdobeDocs/commerce-merchant-services.de-DE/help/product-recommendations/type.md

 ### Funktionsweise

-Die _Visuelle Ähnlichkeit_ Empfehlungstyp bietet Empfehlungen für andere Produkte in Ihrem Katalog, die eine visuelle Ähnlichkeit mit den aktuell angezeigten Bildern aufweisen.
+The _Visual similarity_ recommendation type offers recommendations for other products in your catalog that have a visual similarity to the imagery currently being viewed.
 Die visuelle Ähnlichkeit umfasst Aspekte wie:

 - Farbe
 - Form
-- Größe
+- Size
 - Textur
 - Material
 - Stil